-A standardised approach in line with the European Insurance and Occupational Pensions Authority (EIOPA) specifications was followed by the Company for calculating the solvency capital requirement (SCR) for life and health underwriting risks looking at the sub-modules shown below.
+A standardised approach in line with the European Insurance and Occupational Pensions Authority (EIOPA) specifications was followed by the Company for calculating the SCR for life and health underwriting risks looking at the sub-modules shown below.

 Mortality Risk

 Mortality risk is the risk of loss resulting from a change in value caused by the actual mortality rate being higher than the one expected.